 Coaches working with young people should have received training in safeguarding.

 Schools/Facilities may wish to ask a coach direct questions around how they would deal with a safeguarding incident.

-If you wish to report any concerns within Guernsey Sports Commission programmes, please contact one of the GSC Welfare Officers (details below)
+If you wish to report any concerns within Guernsey Sports Commission programmes, please contact our Welfare Officer (details below)

-If you are dissatisfied with how your concern is being dealt with by your sport, please contact one of the Guernsey Sports Commission Welfare Officers.
+If you are dissatisfied with how your concern is being dealt with by your sport, please contact the Guernsey Sports Commission's Welfare Officer.